Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ---

 ## Speech recognition response
 After processing the request, Microsoft Speech Service returns the results in a response as JSON format.
-The code snippet below shows an example of how you can read the response from the stream.
+The following code snippet shows an example of how you can read the response from the stream.

 # [Powershell](#tab/Powershell)
 ```Powershell